Business

 Snyder, who authored an E-Verify bill that did not pass last session, said he knows of no comparable employment study in Florida, but he sees pressing social concerns related to illegal immigration.

-Anyway, I haven't taken part in that poll but I'm in the majority of Americans who think the level of immigration is too high.
+Meanwhile, public-opinion polls repeatedly show a majority of Americans think the level of immigration is too high.